An Equilibrium Model of the African HIV/AIDS Epidemic

-Eleven percent of the Malawian population is HIV infected.
+Twelve percent of the Malawian population is HIV infected.
 Eighteen percent of sexual encounters are casual.
-A condom is used one quarter of the time.
-A choice-theoretic general equilibrium search model is constructed to analyze the Malawian epidemic.
+A condom is used a third of the time.
+To analyze the Malawian epidemic, a choice-theoretic general equilibrium search model is constructed.
 In the developed framework, people select between different sexual practices while knowing the inherent risk.
-The analysis suggests that the efficacy of public policy depends upon the induced behavioral changes and general equilibrium effects that are typically absent in epidemiological studies and small-scale field experiments.
-For some interventions (some forms of promoting condoms or marriage), the quantitative exercise suggests that these effects may increase HIV prevalence, while for others (such as male circumcision or increased incomes) they strengthen the effectiveness of the intervention.
-The underlying channels giving rise to these effects are discussed in detail.
+The calibrated model is used to study several policy interventions.
+The analysis suggests that the efficacy of public policy depends upon the induced behavioral changes and equilibrium effects.
+The framework thus complements the insights provided by epidemiological studies and small-scale field experiments.

 Suggested Citation: Suggested Citation